Download

 - Overexposure to news and social media amplifies anxiety.

-- Poor money management—such as excessive leverage or missing stop-loss orders—creates emotional stress.
+- Poor money management—such as using leverage carelessly or missing stop-loss orders—creates emotional stress.

 - A short-term focus reduces patience and undermines strategic thinking.